American Dysautonomia Institute Homepage

 Dysautonomia affects the body's ability to handle gravity.
 When a person stands up, blood pools in the legs.
 Normally, the autonomic nervous system will compensate by constricting blood vessels and pushing the blood to the brain.
 However, often this does not occur in an individual with non-familial dysautonomia (NFD).
 As a result, the person becomes dizzy, light-headed, and may faint.

-Just recently, doctors have tied together a specific urinary disorder called Interstitial Cystitis (which affects the bladder), with dysautonomia.
+Recently, doctors have tied together a specific urinary disorder called Interstitial Cystitis (which affects the bladder), with dysautonomia.
 People with Interstitial Cystitis (IC) generally experience intense pelvic pain, and urgency and frequency of urination especially upon laying down or sleeping.
 Often people have to sleep on the toilet because they are urinating every fifteen minutes.
 Not only do they always have the urge which clearly affects every part of their life (such as work, being in the car, etc.), but they are also in horrifying pain.

 In addition, digestion is controlled by the autonomic nervous system (ANS).
 When the ANS malfunctions causing non-familial dysautonomia (NFD), the person challenged with the situation commonly develops gastrointestinal problems.
 Symptoms include nausea and abdominal pain.